fredemmott/cpp-remapper/README.md

 joysticks) in C++.

 It aims to:
-- use modern standard C++ wherever possible
+- use modern standard C++ wherever possible; C++20 is required.
 - have minimum dependencies

-It uses vJoy (it is a vJoy 'feeder'), and supports HidHide without replugging devices (if ran as administrator and supported by hardware).
+It integrates with:
+- vJoy for virtual DirectInput controllers
+- [ViGEmBus](https://github.com/ViGEm/ViGEmBus) for virtual XBox 360 controllers
+- [HidHide](https://github.com/ViGEm/HidHide) for automatically hiding remapped controllers from games

 # What does a profile look like?